Cozy Corner Charm

 Jump to Recipe Jump to Video Print Recipe

-If you’re looking for a cozy, slightly floral latte that feels both fancy and comforting, I highly recommend trying a lavender oatmilk latte.
+If you’re looking for an iced, slightly floral latte that feels both fancy and comforting, I highly recommend trying a lavender oatmilk latte.

 It’s one of those drinks that tastes like something from a boutique café, but it’s so easy to make at home once you have the lavender syrup ready.

-And the oat milk adds this creamy, slightly nutty depth that works so well with the lavender.
-No dairy, no fuss—just calming, creamy deliciousness.
+And the oat milk adds a creamy, slightly nutty depth that works so well with the lavender.
+No dairy, no fuss, just calming, creamy deliciousness.

 Here’s exactly how I make this delicious latte, with all the tips and tricks you need to know.